RAF Habbaniya: History

 RAF Habbaniya was extensive and, as well as the airfield, included the Air Headquarters of RAF Iraq Command, communication facilities, maintenance units, an aircraft depot, an RAF hospital, RAF Iraq Levies barracks, the RAF Armoured Car Company depot as well as fuel and bomb stores.

 There were numerous billets, messes and a wide range of leisure facilities including swimming pools, cinemas and theatres, sports pitches, tennis courts and riding stables.
 It was self-contained with its own power station, water purification plant and sewage farm.
-Water taken from the Euphrates for the irrigation systems enabled green lawns, flower beds and even ornamental Botanical Gardens.
-After World War II the families of British personnel started living at Habbaniya and a school was started.
+Water taken from the Euphrates for the irrigation systems enabled green lawns, flower beds and even ornamental botanical gardens.
+After the Second World War the families of British personnel started living at Habbaniya and a school was started.

-Within the camp perimeter was the Civil Cantonment which provided the accommodation for the families of the RAF Iraq Levies and the civilian workers and their families.
+Within the camp perimeter was the civil cantonment which provided the accommodation for the families of the RAF Iraq Levies and the civilian workers and their families.
 The cantonment population of about 10,000 had their own schools, hospital, mosques, churches, temples, cinema and bazaars.
 The base had extended to some 28 mi2, which required a taxi service to get people around.
 Just outside the perimeter was the village of Humphreya in which more locally employed civilians and their families lived.
 It was the original construction camp for the company which built the base, Messrs Humphreys of Knightsbridge, London (and from which the name Humphreya arose).

 There was a 7 mi perimeter fence round the base but this did not enclose the airfield which was outside.
 In 1952 a second airfield was built on the plateau to cope with the long range and jet aircraft using the base (this subsequently became the Iraqi Air Force Al Taqaddum airbase).

-In the late 1930s Imperial Airways established a staging post on Lake Habbaniya for the flying boat service from the UK to British India using Short Empires.
+In the late 1930s, Imperial Airways established a staging post on Lake Habbaniya for the flying boat service from the UK to British India using Short Empires.
 The lake provided the necessary landing area for these aircraft in the middle of the Mesopotamian desert.